Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems: Methods

-\paragraph{Representational Similarity Analysis ~\citep{rsa}.} Representational Similarity Analysis (RSA) compares the geometry of representations via their Representational Dissimilarity Matrices (RDMs).
+\textbf{Representational Similarity Analysis ~\citep{rsa}.} Representational Similarity Analysis (RSA) compares the geometry of representations via their Representational Dissimilarity Matrices (RDMs).
 For each representation, we compute pairwise dissimilarities between stimuli using $1-\text{Pearson correlation}$, yielding an $M \times M$ RDM that encodes the relational structure.
 Model similarity is then quantified as the Pearson correlation between their RDMs.
-RSA is invariant to orthogonal transformations and reflects how models structure their representational spaces, independent of the specific features they encode.
+RSA is invariant to orthogonal transformations and reflects how models structure their representational spaces.

-\paragraph{Soft Matching~\citep{khosla2024soft}.} Soft Matching (SoftMatch) generalizes permutation distance~\citep{ding2021grounding} to representations with different numbers of units by relaxing permutations to ``soft permutations.''
+\textbf{Soft Matching~\citep{khosla2024soft}.} Soft Matching (SoftMatch) generalizes permutation distance~\citep{ding2021grounding} to representations with different numbers of units by relaxing permutations to ``soft permutations.''
 Specifically, consider a non-negative matrix $\mathbf{P} \in \mathbb{R}^{N_i \times N_j}$ whose rows each sum to $1/N_i$ and columns to $1/N_j$.
 The set of such matrices defines a transportation polytope~\citep{de2013combinatorics}, $\mathcal{T}(N_i, N_j)$.
 The optimization problem is \centerline{ $d_T(\mathbf{X}_i, \mathbf{X}_j) = \min_{\mathbf{P} \in \mathcal{T}(N_i,N_j)} \sum_{k,l} \mathbf{P}_{kl}\,\lVert x_i^{(k)} - x_j^{(l)} \rVert^2,$ } where $x_i^{(k)}$ and $x_j^{(l)}$ are the $k$-th and $l$-th columns (units) of $\mathbf{X}_i$ and $\mathbf{X}_j$.
 The optimal transport plan $\mathbf{P}^\star$ is found via the network simplex algorithm.
 When $N_i=N_j$, this reduces to an optimal permutation.
 The final similarity score is the mean unit-wise correlation between $\mathbf{X}_j$ and $\mathbf{X}_i\mathbf{P}^\star$.